rajat2502/YDKJS_Notes/Scope & Closures/Chapter_2_Illustrating_Lexical_Scope.md

 ### Marbles, and Buckets, and Bubbles...
 Oh My!

 - Let's say we have marbles of three different colors Red, Blue, and Green.
-To sort all the marbles we will drop the red marbles into the red bucket, blue into a blue bucket, and green into a green bucket.
+To sort all the marbles we will drop the red marbles into a red bucket, blue into a blue bucket, and green into a green bucket.
 - Now if we need a red marble we know the red bucket is where to get it from.
-- Now apply this analogy to scope and variables, the marbles are the variables and the bucket are the scopes.
+- Now apply this analogy to scope and variables, the marbles are the variables and the buckets are the scopes.
 - Let's understand this with the help of an example:

 ```